On behalf of the Student of Engagement and the Student Engagement Coordinators at

 Identify an Advisor(s) (faculty, staff or adjunct) and obtain their signature on the

 Application for RSO.
-Submit proposed Advisor name(s) to the Dean/Associate Dean.
-Obtain confirmation from
+Submit proposed Advisor name(s) to the Student Engagement Coordinator.
+Obtain confirmation

-Schedule a meeting with your Dean/Associate Dean/Advisor to get answers to your questions
+Schedule a meeting with your Student Engagement Coordinator to get answers to your

-Work with your advisor and Dean/Associate Dean to establish an account at the College
+Work with your advisor and Student Engagement Coordinator to establish an account

-for fundraising.
-Note: After completing the above steps, the Dean/Associate Dean will review your documents
+at the College for fundraising.
+Note: After completing the above steps, the Student Engagement Coordinator will review

-for approval.
-Allow a minimum of two weeks for a final decision via your OCC student
+your documents for approval.
+Allow a minimum of two weeks for a final decision via

 Expectations and Standards for RSOs